hsucherng/boilerplate-metalsmith/dev/README.md

 ## Debugging notes

 For certain plugins, we can get the build to log information in the console by setting the `DEBUG` environment variable.
-Currently, in this build, it seems that `metalsmith-in-place` and `metalsmith-copy` have been setup for this behaviour.

 On Windows, use the `set` command to set a value for the `DEBUG` environment variable.
 Setting it to `*` would turn on debugging for all configured plugins: